Civil Rights Act of 1875: Enforcement

 President Grant had wanted an entirely different law to help him suppress election-related violence against blacks and Republicans in the South.
 Congress did not give him that, but instead wrote a law for equal rights to public accommodations that was passed as a memorial to Grant's bitterest enemy, the late Senator Charles Sumner.
 Grant never commented on the 1875 law, and did nothing to enforce it, says historian John Hope Franklin.
 Grant's Justice Department ignored it and did not send copies to US attorneys, says Franklin, while many federal judges called it unconstitutional before the Supreme Court shut it down.
 Franklin concludes regarding Grant and Hayes administrations, "The Civil Rights Act was never effectively enforced."
 Public opinion was opposed, with the black community in support.
 Historian Rayford Logan looking at newspaper editorials finds the press was overwhelmingly opposed.

 Case law

 The Supreme Court, in an 8–1 decision, declared sections of the act unconstitutional in the Civil Rights Cases on October 15, 1883.
 Justice John Marshall Harlan provided the lone dissent.
 The Court held the Equal Protection Clause within the Fourteenth Amendment prohibits discrimination by the state and local government, but it does not give the federal government the power to prohibit discrimination by private individuals and organizations.
 The Court also held that the Thirteenth Amendment was meant to eliminate "the badge of slavery," but not to prohibit racial discrimination in public accommodations.
+In response to the court's ruling, U.S. Representative James E. O'Hara introduced a resolution in December 1883 in support of a "constitutional amendment on civil rights", though it lacked support and failed.
 The Civil Rights Act of 1875 was the last federal civil rights bill signed into law until the Civil Rights Act of 1957, enacted during the Civil Rights Movement.